-On Tuesday, Maryland voters from across a broad geographical and political spectrum voted 52 percent to 48 percent to legalize same-sex marriage.
+On Tuesday, Maryland voters across a broad geographical and political spectrum voted 52 percent to 48 percent to legalize same-sex marriage.
 The six Maryland jurisdictions that voted in favor of the measure were five majority-white counties and majority-black Baltimore.
 Two of the counties supported Republican Mitt Romney for president.

 "Hickman and Coates, their courage and their voices cannot be underestimated," O'Malley said in an interview after the election.
 "They were very, very important to changing the dialogue of fear to a much more positive dialogue of hope."

-While raising money was a challenge, O'Malley said, "We refused to give in."
+While raising money was a challenge, O'Malley said, "we refused to give in."

 "There was never a moment when it was easy," said Chad Griffin, president of the Human Rights Campaign, which put nearly $2 million into the Maryland fight.